 The course is open for all students that are enrolled in the LDE Minor Frugal Innovation for Sustainable Global Development.

-This module is the second of the three thematic modules in the LDE Minor ‘Frugal Innovation for Sustainable Global Development’.
-The first module served as an introduction to the wider academic debate on frugal innovation and how frugal innovation relates to societal transformation and development.
-This module will respectively focus on the innovation, design and technology dimensions of frugal innovations.
+This course is the second of the three thematic courses in the LDE Minor ‘Frugal Innovation for Sustainable Global Development’.
+The first course served as an introduction to the wider academic debate on frugal innovation and how frugal innovation relates to societal transformation and development.
+The subsequent courses on Technology and Entrepreneurship will specifically respectively focus on the innovation, design and technology dimensions of frugal innovations and the entrepreneurial and business aspects.

-4. Learn from other disciplines, in particular innovation (management) and technology studies, and relate this knowledge to and integrate into their own disciplinary background;
+· Learn from other disciplines, in particular innovation (management) and technology studies, and relate this knowledge to and integrate into their own disciplinary background, and

-5. Make a constructive contribution to the debate on frugal innovation and sustainable global development.
+· From there, make a constructive contribution to the wider debate on frugal innovation and sustainable global development.

 Mode of instruction